 To use the Reach Trimming System, toggle the select switch left to select the front left deck or right to select the right front deck.
 The select switch is the one with the yellow decals on the switch.

 Then, press the extend/retract switch to the left to extend the left deck outward or to the right to extend the right deck outward.
-The longer the switch is held, the farther the deck extends until it reaches its farthest position 15 in.
-(38.10 cm) beyond the outer edge of the tire.
-The system is now set up to trim around the bunker or other trimming area.
+The longer the switch is held, the farther the deck extends until it reaches its farthest position 38.1 cm (15 in.) beyond the outer edge of the tire.
+The system is set up to trim around the bunker or other trimming area.